Staal scores in OT, Hurricanes beat Lightning in Game 3

 NOD FOR NED

-Carolina rookie goaltender Alex Nedeljkovic was named on Thursday as one of three finalists for the Calder Trophy as Rookie of the Year, along with Minnesota forward Kiril Kaprizov and Dallas forward Jason Robertson.
-Nedeljkovic is the third player in Carolina/Hartford franchise history to be named a finalists for the award, joining Pierre Turgeon in 1983 and Jeff Skinner, who won the Calder Trophy in 2011.
+Carolina rookie goaltender Alex Nedeljkovic was named Thursday as one of three finalists for the Calder Trophy as Rookie of the Year, along with Minnesota forward Kiril Kaprizov and Dallas forward Jason Robertson.